MicrosoftDocs/power-platform/power-platform/admin/manage-dataverse-auditing.md

 1. Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 1. From the left-side menu, select **Security**.
 1. Select the **Auditing** tile.
-1. Select the environment that you want to enable auditing.
+1. Select the environment that you want to turn on auditing.
 1. Select the **Turn on auditing** switch.
 1. Review the list of Dataverse data and Dynamics 365 apps entities.
 1. Review and update the **Event log retention** by selecting on the dropdown.